juseg/bowdoin/articles/temperature/response-referee1.rst

         sentence'.*
       - *Table 3 - consider whether 6 d.p. is excessive precision for delta T*

+   Tables 1 and 2 were merged in order to save space.
+As we are well below the Frontiers limit of 15 Figures and Tables, we would prefer to leave this information within the manuscript (cf. author guidelines 1 and 2.3.4).

+   The line-specific comments were all implemented except for one:

    - L62 - We mean 60x60 km, i.e. 3600 km^2.
 The catchment of Bowdoin Glacier
      roughly corresponds to a square this size.